Tahiti: First European visits

-The first European to arrive at Tahiti may have been Spanish explorer Juan Fernández in his expedition of 1576–1577.
+The first European to arrive at Tahiti may have been the Spanish explorer Juan Fernández during his 1576–1577 expedition.
 Alternatively, Portuguese navigator Pedro Fernandes de Queirós, serving the Spanish Crown in an expedition to Terra Australis, was perhaps the first European to see Tahiti.
 He sighted an inhabited island on 10 February 1606.
 However, it has been suggested that he actually saw the island of Rekareka to the southeast of Tahiti.
 Hence, although the Spanish and Portuguese made contact with nearby islands, they may not have arrived at Tahiti.